IMPACT

 +20 other signboards

-So I proceeded to think through:
+So I proceeded to think:

 But — What makes a good suggestion?